 What Do You Need to Know about Pre-Employment Drug Tests?

 There are several proactive steps you can take against work injuries, from providing training and protective equipment to conducting risk analyses and safety inspections.
-Another simple preventive measure: pre-employment drug testing.
+Another simple preventive measure is pre-employment drug testing.

-Pre-employment drug tests are a common practice that employers use to screen potential hires for drug and alcohol abuse.
+Pre-employment drug tests are a common method employers use to screen potential hires for drug and alcohol abuse.
 Maintaining a drug-free workplace is an important part of workplace safety.
-Taking this preventive step has shown to reduce the risk of drug-related work accidents.
+Taking this preventive step has been shown to reduce the risk of drug-related work accidents.

-Whether you’re an employer or an employee, it’s important to understand what pre-employment drug testing is and why it’s beneficial for the workplace.
+Whether you’re an employer or an employee, it’s important to understand what employee drug testing is and why it’s beneficial for the workplace.
 Here’s what you need to know.